View Related Sites

 If you’re applying for a course in Medicine at the University of Malaya then you will need to take BMAT Malaysia.

-BMAT Malaysia takes place on 15 February 2020, in Malaysia.
+BMAT Malaysia takes place on 20 February 2021.
 Visit the University of Malaya website for the latest test information, including registration details.

 BMAT Malaysia tests your ability to apply scientific and mathematical knowledge, as well as problem solving, critical thinking and written communication skills that are essential to university-level study.

 BMAT Malaysia is taken in English.
-It is a 2-hour pen-and-paper test, which consists of three sections.
+It is a 2-hour computer-based test, which consists of three sections.
 Sections 1 and 2 are multiple choice, and Section 3 is a writing task.
+You will take the test on your own computer at home or at another suitable location.
+The test will be monitored by a remote Proctor.

 Please note: Although the University of Malaya uses the standard version of BMAT, the registration process is different.
 You must follow the registration process on the University of Malaya website and not the process detailed on this website for other BMAT sessions.